Diet App Scorecard: Monthly User Ratings for Popular Calorie Trackers

 If you prefer to do your own research, we recommend the five-minute review method: go to Ratings & Reviews on any app's store page, sort by Most Recent instead of Most Helpful, and read 20 to 30 reviews to spot patterns.
 For a step-by-step guide, see How to Find the Best Calorie Tracker App.

-Current Scorecard: February 2026 Ratings at a Glance
+Current Scorecard: April 2026 at a Glance

 App # Rating Reviews Top Praise Top Complaint Auth.